zuohuahua/Elastos.RT/DevDoc/docs/getting_started.md

 * Download NDK and execute script to generate NDK toolchain:

-***The compiling of android-version RT needs to install NDK toolchain, you can refer to TooLChains/android/Readme.md,then you can  contiune it.***
+***The compiling of android-version RT needs to install NDK toolchain, you can refer to [Install NDK](https://github.com/elastos/Elastos.RT/blob/master/ToolChains/android/Readme.md),then you can  contiune it.***

 1. enter the build environment:
 ```